Doug Pazienza Counsellor and Psychotherapist, Reg MBACP

 I trained at the Metanoia Institute in London on a two-track academic programme.
 Upon completion, I was awarded a Diploma in Humanistic Counselling by Metanoia Institute and a BSc (Hons) in Reflective Therapeutic Practice by Middlesex University.

 Over the duration of my training, I attended weekly counselling.
 I began practicing as a trainee counsellor in 2013 in a volunteer placement at a community outreach service and subsequently at a holistic health service in an NHS outpatient centre for wellness.
 At both placements, I undertook clinical supervision.

 I have experience of working with a culturally diverse clientele of men, women and trans-identified persons from their mid-20s to late 60s.

 I have supported my clients through their difficulties with generalized anxiety, domestic abuse, low self-esteem, suicidal ideation, chemsex addiction, co-dependency, body image, low mood, living with medical conditions, LGBT issues, relationship issues and anger management.

 Before relocating to the North East, I was a patient representative for my local NHS surgery with a seat on a forum consisting of patients, the practice manager and GP.
 We addressed the impact of NHS commissioning, consolidation and government mandates on the surgery and its service users.

 Diploma in Humanistic Counselling - Metanoia Institute, London 2016

-BSc in Reflective Therapeutic Practice - Middlesex University, London 2016
+BSc (Hons) in Reflective Therapeutic Practice - Middlesex University, London 2016

-BA in (1) Geography (2) Urban and Regional Studies - University of Minnesota Duluth 1988
+BA (Double Major) in Geography and Urban & Regional Studies - University of Minnesota Duluth 1988